-Installing a picture from your computer is pretty easy; select where you want the picture (Green arrow above) and then click on the “choose files.”
+Installing a picture from your computer is pretty easy, (other picture options below) select where you want the picture (Green arrow above) and then click on the “choose files.”
 (Red arrow above)

 Now you search in your computer for the picture you have saved in the past and click on the picture selected (Red arrow above) and then click on “Open.”
 (Green arrow above)

 As you see-the picture is loaded into post!
 I would suggest going into the Post Preview, (see No. 20 above in this page) to check it out in the post.
 A method for inserting your picture without Submitting or Publishing your reply to check spacing is as follows…